princermar/marprincer.github.io/research.md

 **Generalized Uncertainty Principle, Quantum Gravity**, Mathematical Physics, Artificial Intelligence and Neural Networks, Computer Vision, Relativity
 <br />
 <br />
 The core topic of my undergraduate thesis is to determine the effects of the Generalized Uncertainty Principle to the dynamics of different one-dimensional systems.
-I'm still in the process of calculating and solving for analytical solutions and I hope to publish the findings soon if I find them worthy of being published.
+I'm still in the process of calculating and solving for analytical solutions and I hope to publish the findings soon if and only if I find them worthy of being published.

 ### Education